Troubleshooting network performance

 First, challenge your assumptions.
 Is your expectation reasonable?
 For instance, if you have a 1-Gbps ExpressRoute circuit and 100 ms of latency.
 It's not reasonable to expect the full 1 Gbps of traffic given the performance characteristics of TCP over high latency links.
 See the References section for more on performance assumptions.

-Next, I recommend starting at the edges between routing domains and try to isolate the problem to a single major routing domain.
+Next, we recommend starting at the edges between routing domains and try to isolate the problem to a single major routing domain.
 You can start at the Corporate Network, the WAN, or the Azure Network.
 People often blame the "black box" in the path.
-While blaming the black box is easy to do, it may significantly delay resolution.
+While blaming the black box is easy to do, it can significantly delay resolution.
 Especially if the problem is in an area that you can make changes to fix the issue.
 Make sure you do your due diligence before handing off to your service provider or ISP.

 Now that you have a diagram, start to divide the network into segments and narrow the problem down.
 Find out where it works and where it doesn't.
 Keep moving your testing points to isolate down to the offending component.